deepskystacker/DSS/Installers/README.txt

 18. Fix for crash while attempting to select comet.

+19. Fix for Nikon Z 6, Z 7, and Z 50 being reported as unsupported.

 Welcome to DeepSkyStacker 4.2.3

 ************** IF YOU INSTALLED 4.2.3 BETA 1 **************